opsani/skopos-plugin-swarm-exec/README.md

 Think of it as a `docker service exec` that applies to a specific task of a service.

-While this project is intended for use with the [Skopos Continuous Deployment System](http://datagridsys.com), it can be used as a standalone tool to provide the same capability.
+While this project is intended for use with the [Skopos Continuous Deployment System](http://datagridsys.com), it can be used as a standalone tool to provide the same capability during the deployment process (see [FAQ](http://datagridsys.com/skopos-faq/)).

-The need for this project is expected to go away when the [Support for executing into a task #1895](https://github.com/docker/swarmkit/issues/1895) issue is resolved in the Docker Swarm project and the same capability becomes available directly in the Docker Swarm API and command-line client.
+The need for this project is expected to go away when the [Support for executing into a task #1895](https://github.com/docker/swarmkit/issues/1895) issue is resolved in the Docker swarm project and the same capability becomes available directly in the Docker swarm API and command-line client.

+The exec capability, together with `docker service logs` (already included in Docker 17.05.0-ce as non-experimental), a `docker service signal`, as well as pause/resume, will provide closure of the container operation functions between plain Docker containers and services that run containers on a swarm cluster.

 ## Standalone Use